 Family Management Corporation ("FMC"), established in 1989 by principals Seymour Zises and Andrea Tessler, is a New York-based SEC registered investment advisor serving high net worth individuals, families, and not-for-profit organizations.
-Together with our affiliates, Family Management Securities, LLC ("FMS"), a FINRA-registered broker-dealer, and Forest Hill Capital Corporation ("FHCC"), a New York State licensed insurance agent, we operate as a fullservice wealth management firm providing our clients with highly personalized and comprehensive financial services.
+Together with our affiliate, Forest Hill Capital Corporation ("FHCC"), a New York State licensed insurance agent, we operate as a full-service wealth management firm providing our clients with highly personalized and comprehensive financial services.

 We recognize that financial needs vary and that there is no "one-size-fits-all" approach to financial advice.
 Rather, we provide each of our clients with a blend of customized services and an array of products tailored to their specific needs and goals.
 Clients may hire us to provide discretionary investment management services; clients may hire us because of our relationship with certain Third-Party Managers (defined herein); clients may even have their own managers or investments that they want us to monitor.
-In addition to our advisory services, we also provide our clients with traditional brokerage services (through FMS) and complete life insurance solutions (through FHCC).
+In addition to our advisory services, we also provide our clients with complete life insurance solutions (through FHCC).
 We coordinate and evaluate our clients' investments, their performance, and work to ensure that everything remains focused on their goals.